oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_integration_workspace_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>This parameter allows users to set the timeout for DIS to gracefully close down any running jobs before stopping the workspace.</div>
+                                            <div>Used to set the timeout for Data Integration to gracefully close down any running jobs before stopping the workspace.</div>
                                                         </td>
             </tr>
                                 <tr>